York University has Priority Carpool Parking!

-Smart Commute’s free ride matching website, Carpool Zone, can help you find a carpool partner!
-Students, staff and faculty of York University can start saving on their commute costs by finding a ride match on Smart Commute’s York University Carpool Zone group.
-Enter a starting address, along with your weekly schedule and travel preferences.
+Smart Commute’s free ride matching website can help you find a carpool partner!
+Students, staff and faculty of York University can start saving on their commute costs by finding a ride match on the Smart Commute Tool.
+Simply set your origin and destination for a regular or one-time trip.
+The Smart Commute tool will match the user with others who have a similar travel plans.
 View potential matches and send invitations through the website.
-After agreeing to share a ride, your carpool will be formed and you can start enjoying the benefits of smart commuting.
+After agreeing to share a ride, your carpool will be formed and you can start enjoying the benefits of smart commuting!

 Already carpool?
 Take advantage of HOV lanes and provincial carpool parking lots as meeting locations.